tillbiskup/labinform-datasafe/docs/contribute.rst

 Virtual environment
 ===================

-The whole development should take place inside a virtual python environment that should be located *outside* the project directory.
+The whole development should take place inside a virtual Python environment that should be located *outside* the project directory.

-To create a new virtual python environment, open a terminal and change to a a directory where the virtual environment should reside.
+To create a new virtual Python environment, open a terminal and change to a a directory where the virtual environment should reside.
 Then type something like:

 .. code-block:: bash